sbrl/applause-cli/README.md

 ## Licence
 This project is licensed under the _Mozilla Public License 2.0_.
-See the `LICENCSE` file in this repository for the full text.
+See the `LICENSE` file in this repository for the full text.